Correspondent

-A correspondent or on-the-scene reporter is usually a journalist or commentator for a magazine, or an agent who contributes reports to a newspaper, or radio or television news, or another type of company, from a remote, often distant, location.
-A foreign correspondent is stationed in a foreign country.
+A correspondent is a journalist or reporter employed by a media organization to cover and communicate news, commentary, or events from a designated geographic location, such as a foreign bureau, or on a specialized subject like politics, finance, or conflict zones.
+Correspondents perform functions including researching stories, conducting interviews with sources, verifying facts under deadlines, and delivering firsthand accounts often from remote or hazardous environments, which distinguish their role from general reporters stationed at headquarters.
 The term "correspondent" refers to the original practice of filing news reports via postal letter.
 The largest networks of correspondents belong to ARD (Germany) and BBC (UK).

 Vs. reporter

 In Britain, the term 'correspondent' usually refers to someone with a specific specialist area, such as health correspondent.
 A 'reporter' is usually someone without such expertise who is allocated stories by the newsdesk on any story in the news.
 A 'correspondent' can sometimes have direct executive powers, for example a 'Local Correspondent' (voluntary) of the Open Spaces Society (founded 1865) has some delegated powers to speak for the Society on path and commons matters in their area including representing the Society at Public Inquiries.